tejashah88/node-meraki-dashboard/README.md

 // Create a new organization by cloning the addressed organization.
 Promise<Object> dashboard.organizations.clone(String organization_id, Object params)

 // Claim a device, license key, or order into an organization.
-When claiming by order, all devices and licenses in the order will be claimed; licenses will be added to the organization and devices will be placed in the organization's inventory.
+When claiming by order, all devices and licenses in
+// that order will be claimed; licenses will be added to the organization and devices will be placed in the organization's
+// inventory.
 These three types of claims are mutually exclusive and cannot be performed in one request. dashboard.organizations.claimDevice(String organization_id, Object params)

 // Return the license state for an organization.